 Outside The Hut nightclub.
 On the northwest corner of N. 4th Ave. and E. 8th St. I-10 exit 258.
 Drive east on Congress St. for a half-mile, turn left onto 6th Ave., turn right onto 7th St., then turn right onto 4th Ave.

-Visible from street.
+Lit at night.
 (Call to verify) Local health policies may affect hours and access.

 Trip Planning Caution: RoadsideAmerica.com offers maps, directions and attraction details as a convenience, providing all information as is.
 Attraction status, hours and prices change without notice; call ahead!